Are DACA applications currently accepted by USCIS?

 In short the judge seems to be saying that the U.S. Department of Justice could have said ‘we are changing the policy, we do not want DACA’ and they would have been able to cancel the program.
 But they said ‘we are canceling DACA because DACA is illegal’ and the judge is saying ‘then you cannot do that because DACA is actually legal’.

 Due to a federal court order, USCIS has been again accepting applications for DACA renewals since January 13th, 2018.
 On January 19th, 2017, the U.S. Department of Justice tried to bypass the normal appeal process and asked directly the Supreme Court to overturn the judge’s ruling.
-But, on February 26th, 2018, the Supreme Court refused to review the court order that ‘re-opened’ DACA immediately.
+But the Supreme Court declined in January 2019 to review the court order that ‘re-opened’ DACA immediately, just like they have in the past starting in February 26th, 2018.

-Overall, three different judges from New York, California and the District of Columbia have issued injunctions ordering USCIS to accept applications for DACA renewals.
+- Legally, the various appeals agains the injunctions from three different judges (New York, California and the District of Columbia) ordering USCIS to accept applications for DACA renewals have to proceed.

 What for the others?
 Are previously issued DACA and EADs immediately revoked?